sui-potatoes/app/packages/grid/docs/grid.md

 ## Macro function `euclidean_distance`

-Get the Euclidean distance between two points.
+Get the Euclidean distance between two cells.
 Euclidean distance is the square root of the sum of the squared differences of the x and y coordinates.

 Note: use with caution on <code>u8</code> and <code>u16</code> types, as the macro does not upscale